AmandaOliver/React16-examples/README.md

-# React 16.3
+# React 16

-This project aims to ilustrate the differences between the old React way of doing things and the new React 16 version.
+This project aims to ilustrate the most important features in the new React 16 version.
+In the repo you will find two separate projects, Redux and ContextAPI one, each of them can be runned separately and produces a different bundle.
+The Redux one does not contain the example journeys used to explain error boundaries and portals, it's here just to show the differences between Redux and ContextAPI implementing a basic app global state.

 ## Render props